-If you’re an avid wine drinker like the majority of us in our office, or if you receive any of our wine of the month club shipments, you’ve experienced the sensation mentioned above at least a handful of times.
-If you’ve only recently encountered sediment in your glass, don’t worry, there is nothing wrong with your wine!
-In fact sediment is a completely natural occurrence in red and white wine, and can actually be a sign that you’ve gotten yourself a high quality bottle!
+If you’re an avid wine drinker like the majority of us in our office, or if you receive any of our wine club shipments, you’ve experienced this phenomenon at least a handful of times.
+If you’ve only recently encountered sediment in your glass, don’t worry, as we stated above, there is nothing wrong with your wine!
+No matter the amount of sediment, it is a completely natural occurrence in red and white wine, and can actually be a sign that you’ve gotten yourself a high quality bottle!
 But we’ll get to that.

 Technically speaking, sediment is also called “wine dregs” - but before you judge your bottle of wine by this unfortunate double-entendre, sediment can also be referred to as ‘wine crystals’ or ‘wine diamonds’.
 Sounds a bit better than ‘dregs’, right?

 Sediment can come in two forms: tartrate and colloids.

 1) Tartrates are the larger ‘crystals’ you may find on the end of a cork or clinging to the sides of the bottle or your wine glass.
 These jagged, burgundy-colored, diamond-like structures are formed when tartaric acid (a natural element in grapes) binds with potassium while exposed to cold conditions.
 Under these circumstances they form beautiful crystalline salt formations.